Benjamin H. Warder: Youth

-Benjamin Head Warder was born as one of the nine children of Jeremiah Warder (1780-1849) and his wife Ann (née Aston) (1784-1871), Quakers from Philadelphia, Pennsylvania.
-They settled in Springfield, Ohio, by the time of the 1830 United States Census.
+Benjamin Head Warder was born as one of the nine children of Jeremiah Warder (1780–1849) and his wife Ann (née Aston) (1784–1871), Quakers from Philadelphia, Pennsylvania.
+They settled in Springfield, Ohio, by the time of the 1830 United States census.
 Jeremiah had been a member of his father's shipping firm, John Warder & Sons (later Warder Brothers).
 John Warder had invested in Ohio land, and bequeathed Jeremiah $10,000 in land.

 Career

-In 1850 (or 1852), Benjamin Warder co-founded Warder, Brokaw & Child Company.
+In 1850, Benjamin Warder co-founded Warder, Brokaw & Child Company.
 He paid $30,000 for patent rights to "The Champion," a combined reaper & mower invented by William N. Whiteley.
 Warder's company manufactured the machines, but in the beginning he shared distribution with Whiteley and others.
 By 1860, the Springfield firm was operating as Warder & Child.
 In 1866, it was reorganized as Warder, Mitchell & Company, with John J. Glessner and Asa S. Bushnell as junior partners.
 Senior partner Ross Mitchell retired in 1880, and the firm became Warder, Bushnell & Glessner Company.

 It manufactured harvesting machinery – reapers, binders, mowers and hay rakes – under the "Champion" brand name.
 Warder and Bushnell managed the factories in Springfield, which covered 20 acres.
 The company opened a branch office in Chicago in 1865, headed by Glessner.
 This developed as its most profitable, growing along with that major city: in 1871, the Chicago office sold about 800 machines; in 1884, it sold 25,000 machines.
 By 1886, the company employed more than 1,000 workers, and was exporting to foreign countries.
 In 1908, the 2,000,000th Champion machine was sold.

 Springfield was nicknamed "The Champion City" after this company's brand name.